Rethinking Non-idealities in Memristive Crossbars for Adversarial Robustness in Neural Networks: Results and Discussion

-\textbf{Effect of $R_{MAX}$ at constant $R_{MIN}$ on adversarial robustness: }\figurename{~\ref{rmax}} shows results for PGD attack on a VGG8 network mapped onto crossbars with constant $R_{MIN}$ of 20 $k\Omega$ and $R_{MAX}/R_{MIN}$ ratio increased by increasing the value of $R_{MAX}$.
-We find that even increasing $R_{MAX}$ by a factor of 200 results in no added advantage in terms of adversarial robustness for \textit{Attack-1} or \textit{Attack-2}.
-Hence, we find that there is a greater impact of $R_{MIN}$ on adversarial robustness than $R_{MAX}$.
+In \figurename{~\ref{rmin}} (b), we keep $R_{MIN}$ constant at 20 $k\Omega$ and increase $R_{MAX}/R_{MIN}$ ratio by increasing the value of $R_{MAX}$.
+We find that even increasing $R_{MAX}$ by a factor of 200 results in no added advantage in terms of adversarial robustness for SH or HH attacks.
+This is because the effective resistance of a crossbar array is the parallel combination of resistances along its rows and columns and hence, is largely determined by the value of $R_{MIN}$, which is kept constant.
+Hence, there is a greater impact of $R_{MIN}$ on adversarial robustness than $R_{MAX}$.

-\textbf{Effect of process variation on adversarial robustness: }\figurename{~\ref{pv}} shows results for PGD attack on a VGG8 network mapped onto crossbars by varying the $\sigma/\mu$ ratio, pertaining to synaptic device variation, from $5-15\%$ .
-Similar to the case of increasing the value of $R_{MAX}$, we find no added advantage in terms of adversarial robustness for \textit{Attack-1} or \textit{Attack-2} by increasing the Gaussian variation in the devices of the crossbars.